inspire-software/yes-cart/env/migration/migrate-3.3.0-3.4.0/YC-863-README.txt

 - remove visualisation code from yc-preview.css in custom themes (if you have it, see yc-preview.css in default for reference)

 - update "config-cluster.properties" file and change property "wicket.configuration" to "webapp.configuration"

+NB: customisations of visual editor

+- visualblocks has updated CSS in order to mark borders accoring to device view port
+- help has been updated with specific instructions on how to work with CMS editor
+- template was customised to add new 'preview' config property.
+This preview content is what is shown in small preview pop up, it is a necessary evil in order to display desktop config in a small window (which is the most reasonable view users would expect in a preview).